Woman at War

-Following a premiere at 2018 Cannes Film Festival via the International Critics' Week, it was released on 22 May 2018 to critical acclaim and selected as the Icelandic entry for the Best Foreign Language Film at the 91st Academy Awards ceremony, but it was not nominated.
+It premiered in the Critics' Week section at the 2018 Cannes Film Festival.
+It was released on 22 May 2018 to critical acclaim and selected as the Icelandic entry for the Best Foreign Language Film at the 91st Academy Awards ceremony, but it was not nominated.

 Premise

 Halla, a choir conductor and eco-activist, plans to disrupt the operations of a Rio Tinto aluminium plant in the Icelandic highlands, purposely damaging electricity pylons and wires to cut their power supply.

 One day, a long-forgotten application to adopt an orphan child from Ukraine is approved.
 At the same time, the government ramps up police and propaganda efforts in order to catch and discredit her.
 The film revolves around her attempts to reconcile her dangerous and illegal activism with the upcoming adoption.
 All the while, the film's soundtrack players, consisting of a three-man band and Ukrainian traditional singers, interacts with the plot and characters.